jamesh487-ui/roscoe-website/README.md

 Use these settings when importing the GitHub repo into Vercel:

 - Framework Preset: `Vite`
-- Root Directory: leave blank if the Vercel project uses the `tradedesk-website` repo directly
+- Root Directory: leave blank if the Vercel project uses the website repo directly
 - Install Command: `npm install`
 - Build Command: `npm run build`
 - Output Directory: `dist`